 - Ulcers and gastroesophageal reflux disease

-The caffeine and taurine content of energy drinks can cause blood pressure and heart rate to increase by as much as 10%.
-For healthy individuals, this is not a huge problem, but for hypertensive individuals, excess caffeine may lead to increased risk of heart disease or stroke.
+The caffeine and taurine content of energy drinks can cause blood pressure and heart rate to increase by as much as ten percent.
+For healthy individuals, this isn't a huge problem, but for hypertensive individuals, excess caffeine may lead to increased risk of heart disease or stroke.
 For the sugar-free fiends, research on artificial sweeteners is mixed; some results show that artificial sweeteners can help weight loss, while others conclude that artificial sweeteners contribute to weight gain as well as increasing risk for certain cancers.
-Nonetheless, sugar-free red bull has 100 less calories than a regular red bull.

 Although this myth-busting answer may be disappointing, have no fear.
 There are many ways that people (even busy college students) can increase their energy and maintain a healthy weight without relying on energy drinks.
-Energy boosters provides more detailed information on fun and healthy tips for increasing your energy and living a healthy lifestyle.
+Check out Energy boosters for more detailed information on fun and healthy tips for increasing your energy and living a healthy lifestyle.
 Let your cup of energy and good health runneth over!Alice!